j-w-matlock/ArcGIS-Pro-Flood-Damage-Toolbox/README.md

 # ArcGIS-Pro-Flood-Damage-Toolbox

-A toolbox to estimate agricultural flood damages in ArcGIS Pro.
-The tool automatically lists the top 20 crop codes found in the selected cropland raster and all uploaded flood depth rasters.
-Users simply enter a value per acre, growing season, month and return period for each row before running the analysis.
-A toolbox to estimate agricultural flood damages in ArcGIS Pro.
+This toolbox estimates agricultural flood damages in ArcGIS Pro by sampling a Cropscape raster and one or more flood depth rasters.
+The tool supports two ways to supply crop values and growing seasons:

+* provide a CSV file containing **CropCode**, **ValuePerAcre** and **GrowingSeason** columns, or
+* specify a single value and growing season to apply to all sampled crop codes.

+For each flood depth raster the toolbox produces a two–band raster containing crop type and damage fraction, a CSV summary table and performs a Monte Carlo analysis with user‑defined uncertainty and number of simulations.
+Results are annualized using the U.S. Army Corps of Engineers trapezoidal expected annual damage method and written to CSV files for full transparency.

+The tool is designed to handle very large rasters efficiently while producing outputs that can withstand economic review.